howardginsburg/azuredigitaltwins-history/README.md

 15. Run some of the [sample queries](/queries.kql).
 16. In the simulator, click "Stop simulation".
 17. Delete the Azure Resource Group for the lab.

+## Azure Synapse Data Explorer Test

+Azure Data Explorer clusters within Azure Synapse is currently in preview.
+I tried to get the ADT history plug in to work by manually creating a connection.
+You can see the results at [Synapse Test](/synapse%20setup.md).